tikv/website/content/docs/5.1/reference/CLI/pd-recover.md

 ## Quick Start

 This section describes how to use PD Recover to recover a PD cluster.

+To recover a PD cluster, only two necessary parameters are required:

+1. Cluster ID
+2. Allocated ID

+Other information like region, store, peer will be reported from TiKV automatically after PD cluster is recovered.

 ### Get cluster ID